rstudio-education/glossRy/README.md

 3. Each type of observation unit forms a table.

-**tidymodels**: A collection of modeling packages designed with a [shared philosophy](https://tidymodels.github.io/model-implementation-principles/index.html).
+**tidymodels**: A collection of R packages for modeling and statistical analysis designed with a
+  [shared philosophy](https://tidymodels.github.io/model-implementation-principles/index.html).

 **Tidyverse**: a collection of R packages for operating on tabular data in consistent ways.

-**Tidymodels**: a collection of R packages for modeling and statistical analysis.

 **Truthy**: A truly Orwellian neologism meaning "not equivalent to false".
 See also **falsy**, but only if you are able to set aside your respect for the